JefeThePug/CodingAdventures2/README.md

 ## Key Updates in Version 2

-- **Modular Backend** – Blueprints, services, and templating now separate for clean, maintainable code.
+- **Modular Backend** – Blueprints, services, and templating are now separated for clean, maintainable code.
 - **Updated Database** – New PostgreSQL schema for version 2 challenges, with optional migration from version 1.
 - **Flexible Setup Options** – Start fresh or carry over progress from version 1 using `SETUP_TYPE`.
 - **Redesigned UX** – Clearer layout, more eye-catching style, and expanded site content.